Bring new life to your old hardwood, tile, linoleum or plywood floors with these unique, beautiful and cheap flooring ideas.

 Cheap Flooring Ideas

 Doing something, anything to our dated kitchen and mudroom linoleum floors has been on my mind lately.
 While our the rest of our house has beautiful white oak hardwoods, our kitchen and mudroom were a later addition that was finished off with a very ugly white linoleum.
 Our plan is to eventually run the hardwoods into the kitchen and mudroom, but that won’t happen until we renovate our kitchen which may be another 3 – 5 years from now.
-In the interest of keeping my sanity (because white linoleum and toddlers DOES NOT a happy mama make), I’ve been looking for some cheap flooring options for the interim.
+We did recently paint our walls

 There’s a lot of really cool and really affordable flooring ideas out there on the interwebs!
 While I’m leaning towards luxury vinyl planks or even the vinyl stickers right now, maybe some of these other options may be perfect for your home!